Step 1: Learn all about sediment

 This is what the sediment in your water heater looks like.Photo: Courtesy of The Family Handyman

 One sign of excessive sediment buildup is a popping or rumbling sound coming from your water heater.
 That’s the sound of steam bubbles percolating up through the muck.
 On a gas water heater, the sediment creates hot spots that can damage the tank and cause premature failure.
 On an electric water heater, sediment buildup can cause the lower heating element to fail.
 So flushing offers a payback in lower energy bills and extended heater life.

 However, if you’ve never flushed your water heater, or haven’t done it in years, you could be in for a nasty surprise.
 As soon as you open the drain valve, the sediment will likely clog it and prevent you from closing the valve all the way after it’s drained.
 Then you’ll have sediment buildup and a leaking water heater.
-We’ll show you the best way to drain the sediment out of even the most neglected heater and save a $200 service call.
+We’ll show you the best way how to drain a hot water heater and the sediment out of even the most neglected heater and save a $200 service call.
 You’ll need about $40 in plumbing parts from a home center, a garden hose, a wet vacuum, pliers and a pipe wrench.

-Buy the parts
+Step 2: Buy the parts